Cold Packs and Shipping

 The Laws of Thermodynamics don't favour shipping cold items.
 Although you don't have to worry as much about vegan products (which are generally less of a hazard when thawing occurs) it still compromises the quality of the product, and we want the best for you!

 Note that thawing will also occur with frozen items, but can generally be refrozen without issue.
+If refreezing an item is a concern, please select a next-day shipping option to minimize thawing.

 We recommend 2-3 days of shipping for refrigerated items with cold packs.
 This can be stretched to 3 during colder months.
 This is firm at 2 days in the summer.
 With exceptionally high temperatures, cold packs alone will not do the job.
 An insulated cooler box (6"x8"x9", which you can add to your order for $15 on special request) will increase the potency of cooling, but only adds as much as a day.
 It's usually better to just be sure to choose a faster shipping option.If you are interested in doing whatever it takes to get refrigerated products to you we can get quotes on refrigerated shipping carriers which tend to be expensive.
 The best is to select a form of air freight which should have your order to you within 2 days across Canada.
 Please watch the shipping estimate times listed on the Checkout page, and be sure to choose one that fits this timeframe.